- Importing a Vehicle into the United States

 Age of Vehicle

-Vehicles that are 25 years old or older do not have to comply with U.S. vehicle regulations.
+Vehicles that are 25 years old or older do not have to comply with U.S. auto regulations.
 This means that you will not have to pay for any modifications.
 The 25-year rule can reduce your overall import costs.

 Modifications

-If your vehicle does not meet U.S. emissions regulations and it is less than 25 years old, then it will have to be modified before import.
+If your automobile does not meet U.S. emissions regulations and it is less than 25 years old, then it will have to be modified before import.
 A-1 Auto Transport can facilitate this with our partner carriers, but it will increase the overall cost of your import services.

 There are many possible reasons why someone would want to import a vehicle to the United States.
 The three most common are that they want to: